grafana/alloy/docs/sources/reference/components/mimir/mimir.rules.kubernetes.md

 This is useful if you configure Mimir to use a different [prefix][gem-path-prefix] for its Prometheus endpoints than the default one.

 `prometheus_http_prefix` is ignored if `use_legacy_routes` is set to `true`.

+`external_labels` will override label values if labels with the same names already exist inside the rule.

 ## Blocks